igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 The working directory must contain the folder pydata that includes the subfolders time_#, where #=0,1,2,3,4,5.

+These folders can be created by running the script pycode_dir.py.

 The simulation steps are as follows:

 1. Run pycode_t=i.py.
 This script initializes the mesh and the solution at t=0.